-Why do fishers and fish receivers need them?
+- Why fishers and licensed fish receivers need to do it

 Find a conversion factor

 FishServe (our partner for administering commercial fishing) has a conversion factor tool on its website.

 To use that tool, you'll need to know the species code for the fish you're working with.

 You can also find conversion factors in the Fisheries (Conversion Factors) Notice 2014.
 It contains: